Project TomTom Digital Cockpit

 Designing for safety

 Safety was the top priority.
 We optimised the placement, sizing, and spacing of components to ensure usability during drive.
-We ensured key information - such as navigation or driving conditions - was located in the areas of the screen that were easiest for drivers to reach and glance at.
-We also eliminated all unnecessary UI elements to reduce the on-screen clutter and only show what was necessary in each context to allow drivers to complete key actions with minimal interruption to their view of the road.
+We ensured key information (such as navigation or driving conditions) was located in the areas where were easiest for drivers to reach and glance at.
+To achieve this, we had to We also eliminated all unnecessary UI elements to reduce the on-screen clutter and only show what was necessary in each context to allow drivers to complete key actions with minimal interruption to their view of the road.

 Focused interaction

 We designed every screen and every flow for the user's driving context; i.e. parked, in traffic, or on the highway.
-We minimized some actions like changing music or vehicle status by streamlining them to make the user flow more simple, thus reducing steps and cognitive load.
+We eliminated unnecessary elements to reduce steps and cognitive load in each context to allow drivers to complete key actions with minimal interruption to their view of the road.

 Cluster & centre display

 We distributed content between the cluster and centre display.
-Important information that requires priority use of the cluster, as it is relevant to actual driving itself (i.e. speed, navigation prompts, alerts), was represented in the cluster.
-Information that is more informational or interactive (i.e. media, vehicle settings) was represented in the centre display, which made it less likely to distract the driver and assists in helping the driver focus on relevant important information while driving.
+Important information that requires priorities (such as speed, navigation prompts, alerts, etc.) was represented in the cluster.
+Information that is more informational or interactive (i.e. media, vehicle settings) was represented in the centre display, which made it less likely to distract the driver and assists in helping the driver focus on the road.

 Customisation & scalability

 Every automotive B2B client wants to customise their IVI experience in terms of interface architecture and visual styling.
-We contributed to the development of a modular UX framework and componentised UI so that we could build great products with scope for deep customisation, while being scalable.
-We created configurable templates and flexibility layers to allow our clients some freedom of choice, whilst maintaining technical feasibility.
+We developed modular UX frameworks and componentised UI so that our clients can build products with deep customisation, while being scalable.

-One of the primary successes on this project was to create a scalable design system and technical ecosystem that allowed for deep brand customisation whilst maintaining consistency in UX design.
-This design system established the basis for a growing repository of reusable components and design templates to progress development speed whilst maintaining consistency amongst client implementations. it contained responsive layout patterns, colour tokens, iconography, motion principles and guidelines for safety.
+One of the primary successes on this project was to create a scalable design system and technical structure that allowed for deep brand customisation whilst maintaining consistency.
+This system established the basis for reusable components and design templates to progress development speed amongst client implementations.
+It contained colour tokens, iconography, motion principles, guidelines for safety, and more.

 3D integration